Hugo Haberfeld

-Hugo Haberfeld (November 24, 1875 – February 6, 1946), was an Austrian Jewish art dealer, who owned the Miethke Gallery in early 20th century Vienna.
+Hugo Haberfeld (November 24, 1875 – February 6, 1946), was an Austrian Jewish art dealer, who owned Galerie Miethke in early 20th century Vienna.
 When Austria joined Nazi Germany in the 1938 Anschluss, Haberfeld fled to Paris.

 Biography

 Haberfeld was the son of the Jewish factory owner Julius Haberfeld and his wife Rosa.

 After graduating from the Staatsobergymnasium in Bielitz, Haberfeld studied law and philosophy in Berlin and Vienna before earning his doctorate in 1900 in Breslau on Piero di Cosimo.
 He had studied art history, archaeology, history and philosophy there beforehand.
 His professors included Ernst Robert Curtius, Max Dessoir, Richard Förster, Richard Muther, Max Semrau and Georg Simmel.

 Haberfeld married Paula Köberl on March 30, 1902 in Lipnik-Biala.
 In 1904, his daughter Marianne was born on April 16.
 Haberfeld earned his living by contributing as a freelance writer, for example, to the Viennese newspaper Die Zeit and the Berlin magazine Kunst und Künstler.
 Haberfeld became the business manager of the Miethke Gallery in Vienna in 1907.
 Haberfeld kept in touch with Wilhelm von Bode, the director of the Royal Museums in Berlin.
 In 1912 he became a sworn treasurer and expert for old and modern paintings at the Vienna commercial court.

 He helped his son in law, René Sennhein, to form an art collection.

 Director of the Miethke Gallery and a freelance writer, Haberfeld lived at Reisnerstraße 15 until February 4, 1938, according to the Vienna Meldearchiv.
 After Austria's Anschluss with Nazi Germany, he emigrated to Paris with his family in 1938.